 Is there such a thing as senior dog food brand?

 Different dog breeds age differently.
 For example, a Great Pyrenees at age 7, will be considered geriatric but a Shih Tzu at the same age will be considered in its prime.
 The bigger the dog, the shorter is its lifespan.
 Older dogs burn fewer calories than they did in their younger years.
-They are also prone to diseases like cancer, heart disease, kidney and liver failure etc. In short, no dog dies of old age-there is always a diseased organ involved.
+They are also prone to diseases of the heart, kidney and liver failure etc. In short, no dog dies of old age-there is always a diseased organ involved.
 The most common cause of death in many aging dogs is feeding too much.
 Thinner dogs are less likely to develop osteoarthritis and hip dysplasia.
 Today, pet stores are filled with so called ‘senior dog foods’.
 However, many of these foods are not manufactured scientifically.
 Some even contain tons of sodium which can aggravate heart disease.
 Likewise, dogs with kidney disease should not be fed food containing too much protein and phosphorus as these tend to strain the kidneys even more.

 Bottom line-the term senior dog food means nothing.
 It just means whatever the manufacturer wants it to mean.